 4. Other Conditions

-- The Office of Student Accessibility Services, the Office of Equal Opportunity and the Office of Residence Life and Housing may place other reasonable conditions or restrictions on an ESA depending on the nature and characteristics of the animal.
+- The Office of Student Accessibility Services, the Office of Equal Opportunity, the Office of Residence Life and Housing, and the Office of Community Standards may place other reasonable conditions or restrictions on an ESA depending on the nature and characteristics of the animal.
 The Office of Residence Life and Housing may relocate the Owner and the ESA as necessary according to the terms outlined in the Residence Life License Agreement.
+Violations of the expectations outlined in this policy may result in adjudication through the Office of Community Standards.

 5. Damages